Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Challenges and Opportunities

-\paragraph{Weak Fault Detection Capability} This pertains to the functional effectiveness of generated tests, as the primary goal of testing is to uncover faults, not merely to achieve high coverage metrics.
+\paragraph{Weak fault detection capability} This pertains to the functional effectiveness of generated tests, as the primary goal of testing is to uncover faults, not merely to achieve high coverage metrics.
 Even if test cases are compilable and achieve high code coverage, their ability to detect real faults remains a major concern.
-Compared to traditional tools optimized for robustness (e.g., SBST), LLM-generated tests underperform under stricter evaluation criteria such as mutation testing.
+Compared to traditional tools optimized for robustness like SBST, LLM-generated tests underperform under stricter evaluation criteria such as mutation testing.
 A comparative study shows that the mutation score of LLM-generated tests peaks at 0.546, far below the 0.690 achieved by human-written tests~\cite{lops2025system}.
 Another large-scale study even found that, despite using advanced prompting techniques, the mutation score of LLM-generated tests can approach zero because they tend to test ineffective logic, such as interfaces or empty methods~\cite{ouedraogo2024large}.
 Another large-scale study on the Defects4J benchmark found that the best-performing LLM detected only 8 out of 163 bugs with a precision of only 0.74\%, implying that developers would need to inspect approximately 135 failed tests to identify a single real fault~\cite{shang2025large}.
-This phenomenon reveals a misalignment between LLM training objectives and testing purposes, in that models tend to generate tests that fit existing code behavior based on the assumption of ``code-as-specification'', rather than verifying its correctness.
-This confirmation bias makes it difficult for generated tests to uncover latent logical faults in the code~\cite{mathews2024design}.
-This behavior stems from the fundamental training objective of LLMs, which is to predict the most probable sequence of tokens given the input source code.
-The model itself lacks an independent, formal understanding of the program's intended specification; it learns patterns directly from the given code.
-Consequently, if the provided code contains a bug, the LLM is likely to treat this faulty logic as intended behavior and generate tests that confirm it~\cite{huang2024rethinking}.
-This is evidenced in empirical studies showing that tests generated from incorrect code pass at a significantly higher rate on the same incorrect code, effectively cementing the error~\cite{huang2024rethinking}.
-Empirical analysis also reports that despite high coverage, test suites are untrustworthy and exhibit high false positives~\cite{zilberman2024no}.
-To address this issue, pioneering work has begun to integrate fault-aware techniques into the generation process.
-For example, MuTAP~\cite{dakhel2024effective} leverages mutation testing, feeding surviving mutants back to the LLM to guide the creation of semantically stronger test cases.
-However, we argue that a fundamental paradigm shift is needed, moving from implementation-based test generation to specification-driven test generation, to decouple the process from potentially faulty source code.
+This phenomenon reveals a misalignment between LLM training objectives and testing purposes.